 - Copy of partnership deed

-- Address proof of partners (Passport, driving license, Voterās identity card, Aadhar card etc.)
+- Address proof of partners (Passport, driving license, Voterās identity card, Aadhaar card etc.)

 - Aadhar card of authorised signatory